Skip to main content

 Manage notifications

 Events can occur asynchronously during banking and payment processes.
-You can use Embedded Payments webhooks to get realtime notifications about the following events:
+You can use Embedded Payments webhooks to get real-time notifications about the following events:

 • Transaction events